Skip to content

 Intersection with Social Work Interns

-Psychology interns work and train with people from various health and mental health training backgrounds.
+Psychology interns work and train with professionals and trainees from various health and mental health training backgrounds.
 Learning through cross-disciplinary interactions is a highly valued aspect of our training approach.
 In accordance with this model, psychology interns have a number of training experiences with CMHC's social work interns throughout the year.
-Social work interns are completing their master’s program at UT-Austin and are entering their second year of training.
+Social work interns are completing their master’s program at UT Austin and are entering their second year of training.

 Use of Self

 A primary thread that runs through all training activities is "use of self" and its variants.
-This means helping the intern explore and understand the qualities and dynamics they bring to each interpersonal encounter and how these facilitate or hinder effective interactions.
-We encourage the intern to become more attuned to their own thoughts and feelings in working with clients and recognize how this self-awareness can be used to better understand client dynamics and develop effective treatment strategies.
-Because we believe in the working alliance as an indispensable ingredient in any helping relationship, we encourage interns to recognize, improve and employ those personal qualities that will assist in forming effective working relationships with clients, peers, staff and others in the university community.
+This means helping interns explore and understand the qualities and dynamics they bring to each interpersonal encounter and how these facilitate or hinder effective interactions, including clinical interactions.
+We encourage interns to become more attuned to their own thoughts and feelings in working with clients and recognize how this self-awareness can be used to better understand client dynamics and develop effective treatment strategies.
+Because evidence indicates that the working alliance is an indispensable ingredient in any helping relationship, we encourage interns to recognize, improve and employ those personal qualities that will assist in forming effective working relationships with clients, peers, staff and others in the university community.

 Our internship program is based largely on a relational, use-of-self training model.
 We believe that optimal professional development occurs within the context of self-reflection and personal exploration.
 Therefore, our training activities will, at times, ask interns to disclose personal information.
 Training staff takes very seriously its responsibility to foster and maintain a safe, trusting and supportive environment to allow such disclosures to occur in accordance with the goals and objectives of our training model.